pippinsplugins/github-contributors/readme.txt

 = 1.0.1 =

+* Updated the transient key to use an MD5 to avoid it breaking if the repo / username is too long
 * Escaped a couple of possibly unsafe values
 * Updated some formatting with indention, whitespace, double quotes
 * Failed responses are now cached